leape/mono/docs/adr/adr-01-framework.md

 -   Mitosis generates `.json` files that are compiled into native components for each framework.
 -   The plugin structure helps us to create custom outputs for frameworks like MS Power-Apps.
 -   It's open source and backed by a company.
--   Supports most frameworks and web components
+-   Supports most frameworks and Web Components
 -   Issues or pull requests can be created in the Mitosis repo to solve problems.

 ## Alternatives